reflectoring/reflectoring.github.io/_posts/2021-03-21-dont-use-spring-profile-annotation.md

 ---
-title: "Don't Use Spring's `@Profile` Annotation in Spring Boot Applications!"
+title: "Don't Use Spring's @Profile Annotation!"
-categories: [craft]
+categories: [spring-boot]
-date: 2021-03-06 00:00:00 +1100
+date: 2021-03-21 00:00:00 +1100
-modified: 2021-03-06 00:00:00 +1100
+modified: 2021-03-21 00:00:00 +1100
 author: default
 excerpt: "Why using Spring's @Profile annotation is a bad idea and what to do instead."
 image:
-  auto: 0061-cloud
+  auto: 0098-profile
 ---

-With profiles, Spring offers a very powerful feature to configure our applications.
+With profiles, Spring (Boot) provides a very powerful feature to configure our applications.
 Spring also offers the `@Profile` annotation to add beans to the application context only when a certain profile is active.
 This article is about this `@Profile` annotation, why it's a bad idea to use it, and what to do instead.

 ## What Are Spring Profiles?

 For an in-depth discussion of profiles in Spring Boot, have a look at my ["One-Stop Guide to Profiles with Spring Boot"](/spring-boot-profiles).

-The one-sentence-version of it is this: **when we start a Spring Boot application with a certain profile (or number of profiles) activated, the application can react to the activated profiles in some way**.
+The one-sentence explanation of profiles is this: **when we start a Spring (Boot) application with a certain profile (or number of profiles) activated, the application can react to the activated profiles in some way**.

-The main use case of profiles in Spring Boot is to group configuration parameters for different environments into different `application-<profile>.yml` configuration files.
+The main use case for profiles in Spring Boot is to group configuration parameters for different environments into different `application-<profile>.yml` configuration files.
 Spring Boot will automatically pick up the right configuration file depending on the activated profile and load the configuration properties from that file.

 We might have an `application-local.yml` file to configure the application for local development, an `application-staging.yml` file to configure it for the staging environment, and an `application-prod.yml` file to configure it for production.